 5.1.6.1 Transmission

-Each device shall store its current DSN value in the MAC PIB attribute macDSN and initialize it to a random value; the algorithm for choosing a random number is outside the scope of this standard.
+Each PD shall store its current Data Sequence Number (DSN) value in the MAC Personal area network Information Base (PIB) attribute macDSN and initialize it to a random value; the algorithm for choosing a random number is outside the scope of this standard.
 Each time a data or a MAC command frame is generated, the MAC sublayer shall copy the value of macDSN into the Sequence Number field of the MHR of the outgoing frame and then increment it by one.
-Each device shall generate exactly one DSN regardless of the number of unique devices with which it wishes to communicate.
+Each PD shall generate exactly one DSN regardless of the number of unique devices with which it wishes to communicate.
 The value of macDSN shall be permitted to roll over.

-Each coordinator shall store its current BSN value in the MAC PIB attribute macBSN and initialize it to a random value; the algorithm for choosing a random number is outside the scope of this standard.
-Each time a beacon frame is generated, the MAC sublayer shall copy the value of macBSN into the Sequence Number field of the MHR of the outgoing frame and then increment it by one.
-The value of macBSN shall be permitted to roll over.

-The Source Address field, if present, shall contain the address of the device sending the frame.
-When a device has associated and has been allocated a short address (i.e., macShortAddress is not equal to 0xfffe or 0xffff), it shall use that address in preference to its extended address (i.e., macExtendedAddress) wherever possible.
-When a device has not yet associated to a PAN, it shall use its extended address in all communications requiring the Source Address field.
-If the Source Address field is not present, the originator of the frame shall be assumed to be the PAN coordinator, and the Destination Address field shall contain the address of the recipient.
+The Source Address field, shall contain the address of the PD sending the frame.
+When a PD has peered and has been allocated a short address (i.e., macShortAddress is not equal to 0xfffe or 0xffff), it shall use that address in preference to its extended address (i.e., macExtendedAddress) wherever possible.
+When a PD has not yet peered to a PAC network, it shall use its extended address in all communications requiring the Source Address field.

 The Destination Address field, if present, shall contain the address of the intended recipient of the frame, which may be either a short address or an extended address.
-If the Destination Address field is not present, the recipient of the frame shall be assumed to be the PAN coordinator, and the Source Address field shall contain the address of the originator.